Test::Mailmunge::Utils - utility functions for Mailmunge unit tests

 __SUBJECT__ in the message body is replaced with the value of

-This method also creates a HEADERS file in
+This method also creates the HEADERS and PRISTINE_HEADERS files in

 Returns 1 if DNS appears to be available, 0 otherwise.